PR-Pilot-AI/demo/generate-rank-select/README.md

-# 🚀 Demo: Content Generation and Ranking with PR Pilot
+# 🚀 Content Generation and Ranking with PR Pilot

 In this experimental demo, we'll explore you can use PR Pilot in creative ways to come up with new ideas, evaluate and rank these ideas and find the one that best fits your needs.